usnistgov/dioptra/cookiecutter-templates/cookiecutter-dioptra-deployment/{{cookiecutter.__project_slug}}/README.md

     │   ├── db
     │   │   └── init-db.sh                                       <- Postgres initialization script that creates the accounts and databases used in the Dioptra app.
     │   ├── minio
-    │   │   ├── builtin-plugins-readonly-policy.json             <- A Minio access policy.
-Configures a readonly role for the dioptra_builtins/ folder in the plugins bucket.
-    │   │   ├── builtin-plugins-readwrite-policy.json            <- A Minio access policy.
-Configures a readwrite role for the dioptra_builtins/ folder in the plugins bucket.
-    │   │   ├── custom-plugins-readonly-policy.json              <- A Minio access policy.
-Configures a readonly role for the dioptra_custom/ folder in the plugins bucket.
-    │   │   ├── custom-plugins-readwrite-policy.json             <- A Minio access policy.
-Configures a readwrite role for the dioptra_custom/ folder in the plugins bucket.
-    │   │   ├── dioptra-readonly-policy.json                     <- A Minio access policy.
-Configures a readonly role for all folders and buckets created and used by Dioptra.
-    │   │   ├── mlflow-tracking-readwrite-policy.json            <- A Minio access policy.
+    │   │   └── mlflow-tracking-readwrite-policy.json            <- A Minio access policy.
 Configures a readwrite role for the artifacts/ folder in the mlflow-tracking bucket.
-    │   │   ├── plugins-readonly-policy.json                     <- A Minio access policy.
-Configures a readonly role for the dioptra_builtins/ and dioptra_custom/ folders in the plugins bucket.
-    │   │   ├── workflow-downloadonly-policy.json                <- A Minio access policy.
-Configures a downloadonly role for the workflow bucket.
-    │   │   └── workflow-uploadonly-policy.json                  <- A Minio access policy.
-Configures a uploadonly role for the for the workflow bucket.
     │   └── nginx
     │       ├── http_dbadmin.conf                                <- (HTTP) Configures Nginx to serve the pgadmin4 dashboard over http connections.
     │       ├── http_default.conf                                <- (HTTP) Configures the basic defaults for Nginx to use when serving content over http connections.